Day Hospitals Breakthrough in Health Care Access

 Day hospitals in the Western World

-In the West the day surgery model has been in operation since the seventies and is now a deeply entrenched part of healthcare provision in North America and many parts of Europe.
-A combination of factors led to the development and spread of this form of healthcare including ageing populations and economic pressure.
+In the West, the day surgery model has been in operation since the seventies.
+It is now a solid part of healthcare provision in North America and Europe.
+A combination of factors led to the development and spread of this form of healthcare.
+These include ageing populations and economic pressure.
 Evidence of the rising popularity of day surgery is in statistics provided by the American Hospital Association.
 According to a report they released in 2010, more than 60% of all surgeries done in the US were day surgeries.

-The cost of equipment is another hurdle owners of day hospitals are faced with.
+The cost of equipment is another hurdle for owners of day hospitals.
 One of the solutions they have come up with is to hire the equipment used for surgical procedures instead of buying it.
-Another way they are trying to mitigate their costs is to adopt a co-location model where they share non-clinical resources with bigger healthcare facilities that are located nearby.
+Another way they are trying to mitigate their costs is to adopt a co-location model where they share non-clinical resources with bigger healthcare facilities nearby.